diogo-gsa/data-processing-architecture/README.md

 # Real-Time Data Processing Architecture for Energy Management Applications

-###### Prototype implementation of the proposed solution for a Real-Time Data Processing Architecture for Energy Management Systems
+###### Prototype implementation of the proposed solution for a Real-Time Data Processing Architecture for Energy Management Systems.
+(Please, check [this publication](http://web.ist.utl.pt/~ist162490/publications/anjos14real-time.pdf "2014 IEEE International Congress on Big Data") for details.)

 This software package is part of the research work that was developed under the scope of the Master Thesis stated bellow and, for auditing purposes, the implementation code of proposed Data Processing Architecture is made available through this repository.